KiMomota/AutoStitch/README.md

 ## FurtherMore
-> Furthermore, we will provide an end-to-end transformer-based model for image stitching.
+> we will provide end-to-end transformer-based model for image stitching.
 The code will be available soon.
 > You are welcome to contact me via email for any questions or suggestions or issues.
 > If you find this project helpful, please consider giving it a star ⭐ on GitHub.